Gay Laos Travel

 Purple Dragon's packages offer great value and save you time and effort by arranging your choice of hotel, round trip airport transportation, and touring with a personal English-speaking guide.
 You can always add extra nights and optional sightseeing if you wish.

 Leisurely Luang Prabang ▸ Four Days and three nights to Discover Laos' tranquil royal capital.
 This is just enough time to see the basics. of course, you may stay longer to experience Luang Prabang more leisurely and in greater depth.
 We offer quite a few optional activities that will help you enjoy your time, like cooking classes, elephant adventures (one day or two), and more.
 See our optional sighteeing and activities in Luang Prabang below.

-Beyond Luang Prabang ▸ Five days and four nights who want enjoy Luang Prabang as well as the natural wonders of a spectacular eco-lodge two hours by boat up the Mekong River.
+Beyond Luang Prabang ▸ Five days and four nights for those who want enjoy Luang Prabang as well as the natural wonders of a spectacular eco-lodge two hours by boat up the Mekong River.
 You have time to see all of the most important things Luang Prabang has to offer, walk through a pristine forest, trek to a spectacular waterfall, pan for gold, try your hand at planting rice, and see what village life is like for some of Laos' ethnic minority people.

 Way Beyond Luang Prabang ▸ This is undoubtedly the most spectacular way to make the journey to Luang Prabang.
-Begin in Chiang Mai, where our driver and guide drive you to Chiang Rai to spend one or two nights before you cross into Laos to board a first class Meking River cruise to Luang Prabang that makes stops to visit unspoiled landlocked villages local colorful local markets.
+Begin in Chiang Rai, where you spend one or two nights before you cross into Laos to board a first class Mekong River cruise to Luang Prabang that makes stops to visit unspoiled landlocked villages local colorful local markets.
 Overnight stops along the way include a night in a luxury eco-lodge in Pak Beng, followed by three nights or longer in Luang Prabang.
 You may begin in Luang Prabang and end in Chiang Rai/Chiang Mai if you wish.

 Luang Prabang Side Trips ▸ Stay a bit longer in Luang Prabang and enjoy more fun activities.
 We have quite a few fascinating optionals exclusively for guests using one of our Luang Prabang Packages.

 Vientiane ▸ Take two days to enjoy sensual "Sandalwood City."
 This nostalgic town is still the most charming and most French of all the former Indochinese capitals.
 You will see lovely boulevards and stately villas, and massive monument with a dubious history, a bizarre public garden, and several interesting places of worship.
 There is even a bit of a gay scene for you to enjoy at night.

-Gay Life in Laos ﻬ
+Gay Life in Laos

 Laos will probably not be your favorite destination if your primary interest is nightlife.
 The gay scene in Laos is nothing like Thailand.
 People here are traditional and conservative.
 Lesbians are somewhat hidden.
 However, Lao people are also extraordinarily friendly.
 While there are no exclusively gay venues in Luang Prabang, nightlife in Vientiane is somewhat more interesting.
-But after a a week in Thailand you need a rest from all of that, don't you?
+But after a week in Thailand you need a rest from all of that, don't you?